damianhakert/damianhakert.github.io/source/_posts/2014-04-25-gitlab-ee-6-8-release.markdown

 [![screenshot](/images/6_8/branded_login.png)](/images/6_8/branded_login.png)

-### Bug fixes
+### LDAP email synchronization

-- LDAP users emails get updated automatically on login
+Now, the email of LDAP users gets updated automatically on login.

+### And much more!

+This release contains more than 600 commits, including many fixes and performance improvements.

-Our [subscribers](https://www.gitlab.com/subscription/) can download GitLab 6.8 Enterprise Edition from [GitLab Cloud](https://gitlab.com).
+Our [subscribers](https://www.gitlab.com/subscription/) can download GitLab 6.8 Enterprise Edition from [GitLab.com](https://gitlab.com).